 The rafts are large enough to carry six or seven people plus your rafting guide.
 If you’re travelling with friends or in a group, we can generally organise it so that you are together in the same raft.

 How long is the raft trip?

-New Zealand is the opposite to the northern hemisphere (UK, USA etc) Our winter is between June and early September
+New Zealand is the opposite of the northern hemisphere (UK, USA etc).
+Our winter is between June and early September.

 How far from town is the river?

-Kawarau River – The drive to the start point on the river is via Arrowtown takes about 25 minutes. you then raft away from Queenstown and exit the river at Gibbston Valley. from there is takes about 30 minutes to return to the raft base.
+Kawarau River – The drive to the start point on the river is via Arrowtown and takes about 25 minutes.
+You then raft away from Queenstown and exit the river at Gibbston Valley.
+From there is takes about 30 minutes to return to the raft base.

 Do you raft the same river as the jetboats?